Few contractors have not heard of IR35 – the tax avoidance legislation that in April 2021 affects many more businesses than before.

 - The fee payer is responsible for calculating the PAYE, employee and employer NICs (and the apprenticeship levy, if applicable).

-- The fee payer must report any payments to the PSC, or to the agency the contract is with, using payroll tax reporting – a Full Payment Submission (FPS) through the Real Time Information (RTI) system listing the taxes and National Insurance contributions deducted.
+- The fee payer must report any payments to the PSC, or to the agency the contract is with.
+A Full Payment Submission (FPS) must be made through the Real Time Information (RTI) system listing the taxes and National Insurance contributions deducted.
 A payslip can be issued to the deemed employee, or this tax and NIC information can be listed on a remittance notice.

 - The fee payer is responsible for issuing an end of year taxable summary form (P60) or end of employment taxable summary form (P45).